Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Introduction

 At the same time, the Galactic contribution has not revealed itself in the distribution of the neutrino arrival directions significantly. \cite{2016APh....75...60N} searched for the Galactic-disk excess among 19 neutrino events with energies $E>100$~TeV and claimed a $3\sigma$ excess from the range of Galactic latitudes $|b|<10^\circ$.
 This excess became insignificant with the addition of more data at $E>200$~TeV \citep{ST-Gal}.
+A detailed analysis of 50 events with $E>60$~TeV \citep{Denton} did not reveal any Galactic excess.
 Subsequently, IceCube updated \citep{IceCube-HESE-2020,IceCube:muon2021} the arrival directions of events used in these works, shifting some of them by as much as several tens of degrees, cf.\ Figure~3 in \citet{ST-UFN}.
 Therefore, these early results were deprecated.
 Subsequent searches for the Galactic-disk excess in the distribution of arrival directions mostly made use of the spectral and directional templates based on simulations of propagation of cosmic rays in the Galaxy and their interactions with the interstellar matter, with the so-called KRA$\gamma$ model \citep{KRAgamma} being one of the most popular.
 Strict upper limits on the disk component were found for this template by a combined analysis of IceCube and ANTARES data by \citet{IceCubeANTARES-GalPlane}.
 At the same time, cascade data of IceCube favor a weak, $2\sigma$, excess from the Galactic plane \cite{IceCube:cascades-Gal2sigma}.
 The data sets used in these studies were dominated by low-energy (TeV) events and their results are sensitive to the templates assumed, while cosmic-ray models used to construct these templates contain large uncertainties.

 In the present work, we search for the Galactic-plane enhancement in the distribution of arrival directions of neutrinos with highest energies, $E>200$~TeV, detected and published by IceCube, in a framework that does not rely on any predefined template.